Everything You Need to Know about Life Insurance and Taxes

 tax

-Life insurance is one of the most widely used life and living benefits insurance products, but there are still a lot of questions related to life insurance and taxes.
-Three different aspects play into the discussion of taxes and life insurance.
-It is important to understand how it all works, since Canada Revenue Agency (CRA) is involved.
+Life insurance is one of the most widely used life and living benefits insurance products, but many questions remain about its tax implications.
+Understanding how taxes apply to life insurance is crucial, especially given the involvement of the Canada Revenue Agency (CRA).

-Third, life insurance and tax topics span across various financial transactions:
+Life insurance tax topics span various financial transactions:

 Types of Individual Life Insurance